SuriyaPradeep/DSA_Questions/README.md

 10.Group Anagrams:-Given an array of strings strs, group the anagrams together.
 You can return the answer in any order.
 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
 Example 1:
 Input: strs = {"eat","tea","tan","ate","nat","bat"}
 Output: [["bat"],["nat","tan"],["ate","eat","tea"]]

+11.Given a string s, return the longest palindromic substring in s.
+Example 1:
+Input: s = "babad"
+Output: "bab"
+Explanation: "aba" is also a valid answer.